cysouw/diathesis/text/c02_structure.md

 ### Isolated subject diatheses {#sec:intro-isolated-subject-diathesis}

-{#par:verbative} Isolated diatheses that involve a nominative subject do not show much variation in German.
+{#par:insubjective} Isolated diatheses that involve a nominative subject do not show much variation in German.
 The most widespread kind is the drop of the subject ~~[SBJ › Ø]~~, i.e. the complete removal of the role marked as nominative subject without any further accompanying role-remapping or reintroduction of a new subject.
 This is typically attested with intransitive verbs: after removing the single available role, there is no other role introduced to fill the structural subject position.
-Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.^[Unfortunately, there is another use of the term *Verbativ* in the German grammatical tradition, which originates in the work of Engel [e.g. @engel1996: 198, 251, 347].
-Engel's concept is completely different from my concept here.
-We just happened to stumble upon the same neologism.]
+Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~insubjective~~ diatheses.
 Note that there is a strong tendency for every German sentence to formally have a nominative subject with verb agreement.
-Consequently, such verbative diatheses regularly (but not always) result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).
+Consequently, such insubjective diatheses regularly (but not always) result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).

-A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
+A ~~insubjective~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
 In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@next b].
 In such a sentence, the role of 'stinker' is still present and there is no diathesis at all.
 However, in other contexts [@next c] the verb *stinken* is used without implied subject.
 This is typically attested in contexts in which some odour is attested, but the originator is not known.

 ::: ex
-~~Verbative [SBJ › Ø]~~
+~~Insubjective [SBJ › Ø]~~

 a.
 Der Müll stinkt.
 b.
 Das schmutzige Tuch, es stinkt!
 c.
 Hier stinkt es.
 :::

-Another example of a verbative diathesis is illustrated with the verb *leben* 'to live' [@next], see [@sec:adverbial-reflexive-drop].
+Another example of a insubjective diathesis is illustrated with the verb *leben* 'to live' [@next], see [@sec:adverbial-reflexive-drop].
 Many such intransitive verbs can be used without a subject in a habitual sense, but this is only possible with an obligatory adverbial qualification like *gut* [@next b,c].

 ::: ex
-~~Verbative [SBJ › Ø]~~
+~~Insubjective [SBJ › Ø]~~

 a.
 Ich lebe in diesem Haus.
 b.
 In diesem Haus lebt es sich gut.
 c. ^* In diesem Haus lebt es sich.
 :::

-Also the so-called impersonal passive consisting of *werden+Partizip* [@next], see [@sec:participles-werden-impersonal-passive], is an example of a verbative diathesis, in this case even without any valency-simulating *es*.
+Also the so-called impersonal passive consisting of *werden+Partizip* [@next], see [@sec:participles-werden-impersonal-passive], is an example of a insubjective diathesis, in this case even without any valency-simulating *es*.

 ::: ex
-~~Verbative [SBJ › Ø]~~
+~~Insubjective [SBJ › Ø]~~

 a.
 Die Jungs tanzen hier.
 b.
 Hier wird getanzt.
 c. ^* Hier wird es getanzt.
 :::

-{#par:demotive} A different kind of isolated subject diathesis is subject demotion of the nominative subject to a prepositional phrase.
+{#par:desubjective} A different kind of isolated subject diathesis is subject demotion of the nominative subject to a prepositional phrase.
 An example is the *geben+zu‑In­fi­ni­tiv* [@next], see [@sec:zuinfinitive-geben-demotion].
 In this diathesis, the subject is demoted to an optional non-governed prepositional phrase ~~[SBJ › ADJ]~~.
-The demotion is the only role-remapping that is happening in this diathesis, so I propose to call such a diathesis a ~~Demotive~~.
+The demotion is the only role-remapping that is happening in this diathesis, so I propose to call such a diathesis a ~~Desubjective~~.

 ::: ex
-~~Demotive [SBJ › ADJ]~~
+~~Desubjective [SBJ › ADJ]~~

 a.
 Wir gewinnen einen Preis.
 b. es gibt (für uns) einen Preis zu gewinnen.